MicrosoftDocs/visualstudio-docs/docs/install/command-line-parameter-examples.md

 These command-line paramters are **new in 15.7**.
 For more information about them, see the [Use command-line parameters to install Visual Studio](use-command-line-parameters-to-install-visual-studio.md) page.

-* Using cache, shared, and install paths:
+* Using the install, cache, and shared paths:

  `vs_enterprise.exe --add Microsoft.VisualStudio.Workload.CoreEditor --path install="C:\VS" --path cache="C:\VS\cache" --path shared="C:\VS\shared"`

-* Using only cache and install paths:
+* Using only the install and cache paths:

  `vs_enterprise.exe --add Microsoft.VisualStudio.Workload.CoreEditor --path install="C:\VS" --path cache="C:\VS\cache"`

-* Using only shared and install paths:
+* Using only the install and shared paths:

  `vs_enterprise.exe --add Microsoft.VisualStudio.Workload.CoreEditor --path install="C:\VS" --path shared="C:\VS\shared"`

-* Using only install path:
+* Using only the install path:

  `vs_enterprise.exe --add Microsoft.VisualStudio.Workload.CoreEditor --path install="C:\VS"`